denoland/std/api/README.md

 applications that communicate with NAPPS services, manage processes and threads, perform cryptographic tasks, and integrate with backchat systems within the NAPPS environment.

+## Addressability

+dimenions of addressability are history, branch, process, repo